Angelets: Beginnings of war with the Dutch

-The Villefranche Conspiracy
+The Vilafranca Conspiracy

-The angelets were involved in the Villefranche Conspiracy, which aimed to reunite the Counties at the principality of Catalonia, on “Holy Saturday” in 1674.
+The angelets were involved in the Vilafranca Conspiracy, which aimed to reunite the counties at the Principality of Catalonia, on “Holy Saturday” in 1674.

-The conspiracy was discovered.
-Its leader, Manuel Descatllar, was arrested.
-He was transferred to Perpignan where, under terrible torture, he confessed all his activities.
-He was executed in the square of La Loge on April 20, 1674.
+The conspiracy was discovered and its leader, Manuel Descatllar, was arrested.
+He was transferred to Perpignan where, under terrible torture, he confessed all of his activities.
+He was executed in the square of La Loge, Hauts-de-France on April 20, 1674.
 As for his companion Francesc Puig i Terrats, he was condemned to death and had his throat cut in public, in front of his own house, on May 16.
 His body was quartered.
 The four parts of him were exhibited at four points in the city.
 Many other conspirators paid for their involvement through the loss of their civic and patrimonial rights.

-Repression and End of the Revolt
+Repression and end of the revolt

 The population was always in question.
 The king of Spain's troops crossed the frontier and took the fort of Bellegarde (beginning 1674).
 They controlled a great part of the province (Cerdagne and Vallespir, a part of Roussillon and of Conflent) after they won the Battle of Maureillas over the French army on July.
 It was only in 1675 that the Count of Schomberg, taking advantage of the Spanish withdrawal of troops to face the recent Revolt of Messina, took back Bellegarde and routed them once and for all.

 The region was now overrun with the French troops.
 The repression reached the whole population: imprisonment, sentencing to the galleys, executions, confiscation of goods, and heavy fines imposed on the communes (that of Prats-de-Mollo was of 3,500 pounds, that of Saint-Laurent was of 1,600 pounds).

-The revolt of the angelets was considered finished in 1675.

-The hatreds were so exacerbated, and the cost of suppression was so high, that Louis XIV tried to exchange the Counties in return for Flanders.
+The revolt of the angelets ended by 1675.
+The hatreds were so exacerbated, and the cost of suppression was so high, that Louis XIV tried to exchange the counties in return for Flanders.
 But Charles II of Spain refused.
 The revolt being completely put out, the king of France renounced this exchange during negotiations of the Treaty of Nijmegen, which put an end, in 1678, to the Franco-Dutch War.